1. And the winner is… (Why prizes work, and why they don’t)

 3. Japanese firms push into emerging markets… (Small product development > big product development)

-“In Indonesia, TADALAFIL description, Panasonic found that fridges need big compartments to store lots of two-litre water bottles: Indonesians boil water to purify it in the morning and then place it in the fridge to cool.
+“In Indonesia, Panasonic found that fridges need big compartments to store lots of two-litre water bottles: Indonesians boil water to purify it in the morning and then place it in the fridge to cool.
 They need less space for vegetables, however, since they tend to buy and eat them on the same day.

-“In the most recent quarter, emerging-market sales helped Panasonic post a profit of ¥84 billion, Buy cheap TADALAFIL, reversing a ¥52 billion loss in the same period a year earlier.
+“In the most recent quarter, emerging-market sales helped Panasonic post a profit of ¥84 billion, reversing a ¥52 billion loss in the same period a year earlier.
 The firm expects revenue for electronics and appliances from emerging markets to increase from 25% of its total today to 31% in 2012.”

 NPR had an interesting piece this morning about Gaga, Katy Perry, and assorted female pop-stars with alter egos.
 The author, Zoe Chace, makes the leap from the rise of alter-ego use to a generational mindset shift due to the use of digital profile-creation tools: